-2019 ANNUAL INCENTIVE PLAN
+2021 ANNUAL INCENTIVE PLAN

-NEOs were provided the opportunity to earn an AIP award based on the attainment of certain pre-established Company and individual goals for fiscal year 2019.
-The performance criteria and weight given to each are described in detail in the CD&A. The dollar amount of the possible AIP award payments for achieving the threshold, target or maximum levels of performance during the fiscal year 2019 are shown in the above table.
+NEOs were provided the opportunity to earn an AIP award based on the attainment of certain pre-established Company and individual goals for fiscal year 2021.
+The performance criteria and weight given to each are described in detail in the CD&A. The dollar amount of the possible AIP award payments for achieving the threshold, target or maximum levels of performance during the fiscal year 2021 are shown in the above table.
 If the Company is required to prepare an accounting restatement because it is in material noncompliance with any financial reporting requirements, then any NEO who has received a payment under the AIP may be required to reimburse the Company for all or a portion of the payment (commonly referred to as a clawback).

-2019 LONG-TERM EQUITY INCENTIVES
+2021 LONG-TERM EQUITY INCENTIVES

-Long-term equity incentive grants to NEOs in 2019 consisted of RPSU awards and RSU awards.
-Consistent with our policy, these awards were granted to NEOs as of the first trading day of the fiscal year, i.e., January 2, 2019.
+Long-term equity incentive grants to NEOs in 2021 consisted of RPSU awards and RSU awards.
+Consistent with our policy, these awards were granted to NEOs on January 2, 2021.
+In addition, on September 3, 2021, the Company granted supplemental grants to the NEOs in the form of additional RPSU awards and RSU awards intended to close the gap with new 50th percentile competitive compensation rates resulting from the doubling of the Company's size as a result of the Direct Energy acquisition.
+The adjustments were made following a compensation benchmarking review by the Compensation Committee of the Company's compensation structure as part of the integration of Direct Energy and the continued evaluation of the size and scope of the Company's business and the increased responsibilities of the executives.
 Awards under the Company's LTIP contain a "double trigger" provision, meaning the vesting of the awards will not accelerate unless there is a termination of employment in connection with a change-in-control.